oap-project/oap-tools/integrations/oap/dataproc/benchmark/OAP_MLlib_on_Dataproc.md

 hibench.yarn.executor.cores                 2
 # Equal to the sum of vcores
 spark.default.parallelism                   4
 # Equal to the sum of vcores
 spark.sql.shuffle.partitions                4
 ```

+**Note:** OAP MLlib adopted oneDAL as implementation backend. oneDAL requires enough native memory allocated for each executor.
+For large dataset, depending on algorithms, you may need to tune `spark.executor.memoryOverhead` to allocate enough native memory.
+Setting this value to larger than __dataset size / executor number__ is a good starting point.

 #### Define te the configurations of hibench.conf